Retail loss prevention: Physical checks

-Many retailers require customers to show their receipt to an employee to confirm that merchandise has been paid for.
-This can be done by loss prevention officers, as is the case with Target, or by store employees, as is done at Walmart and Costco.
+Many retailers require customers to show their receipt to an employee to confirm they paid for the merchandise.
+This can be done by loss prevention officers, as at Target, or store employees, as at Walmart and Costco.
 Fred Meyer, an Oregon-based hypermarket, has begun to contract external security to perform receipt checks.

-Certain membership stores, including Costco, require customers to comply with receipt checks as terms to their membership.
+Certain membership stores, including Costco, require customers to comply with receipt checks as a term of their membership.

 Receipt scanners

 Some retailers now require customers to scan their printed receipt on an optical scanner before they can exit the store.
 Customers are held within a barriered area, and an automatic gate is opened by scanning the receipt as proof of purchase, allowing the customer to leave.
 Some supermarkets in the United Kingdom introduced receipt scanners in 2022-23, following a 22% increase in shoplifting linked to the cost-of-living crisis, but the systems proved unpopular with customers and attracted some negative public reaction.